 CIO View is the Company's official insight into the capital market which brings together the assessments of the Company's experts pertaining to the individual asset classes from a strategic and tactical point of view.
 The CIO View portfolios give investors access to this expertise within the framework of a widely diversified, risk-optimized multi-asset portfolio.

 Investment objective

 The fund's investment objective is to achieve the highest possible return.
-Income is reinvested in the fund or distributed in accordance with the table below.
+Income is reinvested in the fund.